zamp21/collabtrans/README.md

 **Novel Translation**:
 ![翻译效果](/images/小说翻译.png)

-## Bundled Packages
+## Bundled Version

-For users who wish to get started quickly, we provide bundled packages on [GitHub Releases](https://github.com/xunbu/docutranslate/releases).
-Simply download, extract, and fill in your AI platform API-Key to begin.
+For users who want to get started quickly, we provide a bundled version on [GitHub Releases](https://github.com/xunbu/docutranslate/releases).
+Simply download, extract, and input the API key of your preferred AI platform to start using it.

-- **DocuTranslate**: Standard edition, uses the online `minerU` engine for document parsing, recommended for most users.
+- **DocuTranslate**: Standard version, uses the online `minerU` engine.
-- **DocuTranslate_full**: Full edition, includes the `docling` local parsing engine, suitable for offline use or scenarios with higher data privacy requirements.
+- **DocuTranslate_full**: Full version, includes the local `docling` parsing engine, ideal for offline environments or scenarios prioritizing data privacy.

 ## Installation